 In AGEIST's journey to better understand a redefined later life, there are very few people as qualified to talk on the topic as Dr. Connie Mariano.

-As the personal physician to two US Presidents, and the first Filipino doctor to hold the post, she has been at the vanguard of developing strategies to living a longer and healthier life.
-Now, as a 61-year-old in private practice (and with a book entitled My 11 Presidential Secrets to Longevity in the works), I sat down with her to understand which of the learnings she applies to to her own life and find out why so many ex-Presidents seem to live so damn long.
+As the personal physician to two US presidents, and the first Filipino doctor to hold the post, she has been at the vanguard of developing strategies for living a longer and healthier life.
+Now, as a 61-year-old in private practice (and with a book entitled My 11 Presidential Secrets to Longevity in the works), I sat down with her to understand which of the learnings she applies to her own life and find out why so many ex-presidents seem to live so damn long.

 Dr. Connie Mariano: David, I’ve heard so many nice things about you.

 David Harry Stewart for AGEIST: Thanks!
 I’ve spent a couple of days reading your book [The White House Doctor] so I feel I know more about you than you do about me.
 The book was fantastic — an amazing story, from your father being a steward to you becoming a Rear Admiral and White House Medical Director, the personal doc for George H.W.
 Bush and Bill Clinton.
 Wow.
 What really comes through is how you know yourself and what you were capable of.
 I love this “Semper Gumby.”
 What is that about?

 CM: The motto that the Marines use is “Semper Fidelis."
 Semper is “always", fidelis [loyal].
 And in my medical school we said, “Semper…Gumby.”
 Remember, when we were growing up, they had Gumby, that little green little funny thing that you bend, it is flexible?